schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/web_api.md

 ### Post information

-With HTTP POST commands information can be written to the OpenDTU.
+With HTTP POST commands information can be written to the OpenDTU-OnBattery.

-The Web API is designed to allow the web frontend in the web browser to communicate with the OpenDTU software running on the ESP32.
+The Web API is designed to allow the web frontend in the web browser to communicate with the OpenDTU-OnBattery software running on the ESP32.
 It is not designed to be intuitive or user-friendly, so please follow the instructions here.

 #### Example 1: change ntp settings